by Bruce Dunlavy

 Image credit: theepochtimes.com

 In the USA of 2020, the Democratic Party reran its 2016 candidate selection process under new conditions.
-That year, the Democrats had the opposite problem from the Republicans.
-The Democrats had too few contenders, and the Republicans too many.
-This time it has been the Democrats who had too many candidates, but in a strange twist, they wound up in the same place they were in 2016.
+Both times the Democrats had the opposite problem from the Republicans.
+In 2016, the Democrats had too few contenders and the Republicans too many.
+This year it has been the Democrats who had too many candidates, but in a strange twist, they wound up in the same place they were in 2016.
 Bernie Sanders, darling of the left wing of the party, was again the last one standing against the candidate chosen by the party insiders.
 This time Joe Biden took the place of 2016’s Hillary Clinton.

 As in the previous selection process, the centrist party regular dispatched the representative of the Democrats’ more extreme wing.
 The Sanders cohort is outraged again, and is making noises suggesting that many of them will again refuse to vote for the party’s nominee if it is not their favorite.